15205080581/polardb/intl.en-US/Quick Start for MySQL/Migrate a POLARDB for MySQL cluster from beta to commercial releases.md

 **Create accounts**

 Before the migration, you must create an account for the source and destination POLARDB clusters separately.
-The account can be a superuser account.
+The account can be a privileged account.
 For more information, see [Create an initial account for a POLARDB cluster](intl.en-US/Quick Start for MySQL/Create accounts for a POLARDB for MySQL cluster.md#).

 **Stop write operations**